 I love The Spice House’s Pumpkin Spice.
 It’s the perfect blend of warm fall spices all in one jar so you don’t have to buy six separate spices…unless you want to of course.

-- Heavy Cream – Heavy cream is an ingredient you don’t want to substitute, it gives this pumpkin creme brulee recipe its richness and smoothness.
+- Heavy Cream: Heavy cream is an ingredient you don't want to substitute, it gives this pumpkin creme brulee recipe its richness and smoothness.
+Heavy cream and heavy whipping cream are the same thing.

-- Kosher Salt – Salt brings out the flavor in every ingredient.
-My salt of choice is Diamond Crystal, available in some local grocery stores and on Amazon.
+- Kosher Salt: Salt brings out the flavor in every ingredient.
+My salt of choice is Diamond Crystal.

-- Pumpkin Puree – Libby’s pumpkin puree is my go-to.
-It’s pure pumpkin and works well in this dessert recipe.
+- Pumpkin Puree: Libby's pumpkin puree is my go-to.
+It's pure pumpkin and works well in this dessert recipe along with pumpkin pie with graham cracker crust and pumpkin stuffed shells.

 How To Make Pumpkin Creme Brulee